 The Privacy Commissioner's Office website (external link) has more information about privacy.

-Example questions to ask referees
+Questions to ask referees

 - Confirm that their start and end dates of employment, job title and general duties match what the person has said on their CV/resume or at the interview.